FIFA 18 Ultimate Team: Best ways to earn coins

 The Ultimate Team Transfer Market

 You can be even more calculated than that by trying to get players on the cheap.
 This requires a lot of patience as you may need to bid on ten of the same player before you are successful.
-But if you can snap up a player for a couple of hundred less than their ‘buy-now’ price, you are on to a winner.
+But if you can snap up a player for a few hundred less than their ‘buy-now’ price, you are on to a winner.
 Simply sell them on for a profit and repeat the process.

 In order to not waste your time, you need to identify players which won’t sell on the transfer market.
 With the new squad building challenges, there is a reluctance to let players leave, but a 71 rated left back from Japan isn’t going to get you much either way.
-Quick sell these type of players to at least earn a small price.
+Quick sell these types of players to at least earn a small price.

 Being whipped 5-0 and it’s only half-time?
 Two words of advice: DON’T QUIT!
 Quitting affects your DNF (Did Not Finish) multiplier.
 The coins you receive from a match is multiplied by this, so the more times you quit, the more coins you will lose.
 If you really can’t be bothered to play anymore during a match, just set the controller down and let your opponent play on.
 You may lose by 10 goals or more but it is better than the alternative.